xplshn/bigdl/README.md

 # BigDL: Advanced Binary Management Tool

 BigDL is a sophisticated, Golang-based rewrite of the original BDL, designed to enhance the management and downloading of static binaries with minimal effort.
-This tool is made to operate on Linux systems, BigDL is particularly well-suited for embedded systems, requiring a minimum of 8MB RAM and storage, with support for both Amd64 AND Aarch64 architectures.
+This tool is made to operate on Linux systems, BigDL is particularly well-suited for embedded systems, with support for both Amd64 AND Aarch64 architectures.

+##### Why?
+ > “I tend to think the drawbacks of dynamic linking outweigh the advantages for many (most?) applications.” – John Carmack

 ## Features